Cybergate9/meteostick.js/README.md

  'node meteostickrx.js -h' for help

-#### weather-sql-2-wow.js
+#### upload2wow.js
-Takes the latest readings fromt he SQLite database, at intervals (default 15 mins)
+Takes the latest readings from the SQLite database (being written by meteostickrx.js), at intervals (default 15 mins), and upload to WOW (http://wow.metoffice.gov.uk/)

- 'node weather-sql-2-wow.js -h' for help
+ 'node upload2wow.js -h' for help

 #### dbcreate.js
 A simple script to create and/or empty the meteostickrx.db SQLite file.